 Buckingham Palace The King's official residence — catch the Changing of the Guard ceremony (check schedule) and admire the grand facade.
 Nearby parks add space for kids to run.

-Natural History Museum Free entry to stunning dinosaur skeletons, interactive exhibits, and wildlife displays.
+Natural History Museum Stunning dinosaur skeletons, interactive exhibits, and wildlife displays.
 Family favorites include the earthquake simulator and current immersive shows like "Our Story with David Attenborough" (running through summer 2026).

 Warner Bros.
-Studio Tour London – The Making of Harry Potter Step into the wizarding world with sets, props, and Butterbeer.
-A magical full-day adventure that's a huge hit with families (book well in advance!).
+Studio Tour London – The Making of Harry Potter As Harry Potter lovers, we are so excited about this!
+Step into the wizarding world with sets, props, and Butterbeer.
+We had to book months in advance, so make sure you do as soon as you decide you are going!

 Hyde Park & Kensington Gardens Vast green space with playgrounds, boating, and the Diana Memorial Playground.
 Ideal for picnics, cycling, or letting kids explore freely.